bxdoan/airdrop-tools/README.md

 // or node blum-proxy.js for proxy
 ```
-This is the sane for Major, CZPEPE, Cats
+This is the sane for Major, CZPEPE, Cats, Nomis, Fintopio

 ## Contact